Wang-xjtu/Wang-xjtu.github.io/_pages/about.md

 **Haotian Wang**, Meng Yang, Nanning Zheng

-<strong><span class='show_paper_citations' data='DhtAFkwAAAAJ:ALROH1vI_8AC'></span></strong> G2-MonoDepth investigated a unified task of single-view depth inference for various robots, which may be equipped with a range of sensors, such as cameras, LiDAR, ToF, or their combinations, and operate in diverse indoor and outdoor environments.
+<strong><span class='show_paper_citations' data='DhtAFkwAAAAJ:ALROH1vI_8AC'></span></strong> G2-MonoDepth investigated a novel unified task of single-view depth inference for various robots, which may be equipped with a range of sensors, such as cameras, LiDAR, ToF, or their combinations, and operate in diverse indoor and outdoor environments.
 Our work introduced a general and generalized framework to tackle this challenge by exploring data preparation, network architecture, and loss function. [**Project Page**](https://github.com/Wang-xjtu/G2-MonoDepth)
 </div>
 </div>